remake/remake-framework/README.md

 **IMPORTANT:** Use the [Remake CLI](https://github.com/remake/remake-cli) for a much easier install

+**IMPORTANT:** A NEW VERSION of this framework was just released. **Don't use the current docs**.
+For now, you can use this [thorough recipes page](https://recipes.remaketheweb.com/) to learn the new syntax.

 # Manual Setup Guide (Not Recommended - Use the CLI instead)

 1. Clone this repo